dartmouthrobotics/ros_tutorial_package/README.md

 This is a work in progress.
 Feel free to ask for more explanations, tutorials, and examples.

+NOTE: this example is for python based packages.
+There is slight differences when writing C++ ROS packages.
+If you want an example, feel free to reach out.

 [Dartmouth Reality and Robotics Lab](http://rlab.cs.dartmouth.edu/home/)

 Author: Monika Roznere